Gradient flows for empirical Bayes in high-dimensional linear models: Introduction

-is the (normalized) negative marginal log-likelihood of $\y$ under the prior distribution $g$.
-The NPMLE was introduced in \cite{robbins1950generalization, kiefer1956consistency} and has been extensively studied in sequence models of the form (\ref{def:gau_seq}).
-For the linear model (\ref{def:linear_model_intro}), in contrast to the sequence model setting of (\ref{def:gau_seq}), $\bar{F}_n(g)$ does not decompose across coordinates $j=1,\ldots,p$ and is non-convex in the prior $g$ for general regression designs.
-This renders optimization (or even the evaluation) of the log-likelihood $\bar{F}_n(g)$ a substantially more challenging task.
+\begin{enumerate}[1.] \item In an asymptotic setting where $n,p \to \infty$, under a deterministic assumption on the design matrix $\X$, we establish nonparametric consistency for any near-NPMLE, i.e.\ any approximate optimizer $\widehat g$ of the marginal log-likelihood satisfying $\bar F_n(\widehat g) \leq \bar{F}_n(g_*)+o(1)$.

+Our assumption for $\X$ is reminiscent of inference procedures such as the debiased lasso \cite{zhang2014confidence,van2014asymptotically} for individual regression coefficients, and requires the existence of test vectors $\{\z_j\}_{j=1}^p$ that can ``approximately orthogonalize'' a sufficient number of variables $\{\x_j\}_{j=1}^p$ against the other variables of the design.
+This extends a recent result of \cite{mukherjee2023mean} showing consistency of $\widehat g$ under the stronger assumption that $n \geq p$ and $\X$ is well-conditioned, and encompasses also settings where $n<p$ and $\X$ is a random design, having i.i.d.\ subgaussian rows with well-conditioned population covariance.

-Inspired by and building upon a line of work on optimizing functionals of probability measures using gradient flows \cite{jordan1998variational,chizat2018global,mei2018mean,lambert2022variational,yan2023learning}, in this work we propose and study a system of bivariate gradient flow equations for optimizing $\bar{F}_n(g)$.
-Briefly, our approach consists of reparametrizing\footnote{ This reparameterization is introduced for multiple reasons, such as ensuring the $\bvarphi$ variable has a smooth density supported on all of $\R^p$ which lends itself to Langevin-type sampling algorithms of the posterior.
-See \prettyref{sec:discretize} for a detailed discussion.} the linear model (\ref{def:linear_model_intro}) using an auxiliary variable $\bvarphi \in \R^p$ as
+\item Inspired by and building upon a line of work on optimizing functionals of probability measures using gradient flows \citep{jordan1998variational,chizat2018global,mei2018mean,lambert2022variational,yan2023learning}, we propose a system of bivariate gradient flow equations for computing a near-NPMLE.
+Briefly, our approach consists of reparametrizing\footnote{ This reparameterization is introduced for multiple reasons, such as ensuring $\bvarphi$ has a smooth density on $\R^p$ which lends itself to Langevin-type sampling algorithms for its posterior.
+See \prettyref{sec:phireparam} for a detailed discussion.} the linear model (\ref{def:linear_model_intro}) using an auxiliary latent variable $\bvarphi \in \R^p$ as